-Applying for College.
-Choosing your career.
-If these are actions that scare you somewhat, don’t worry – you’re not alone.
+If these are actions that scare you somewhat, don’t worry!
 They are some of the biggest decisions you’ll make in your life, so it’s natural to be apprehensive.
-But it’s important to remember, other people are in the same position and support is available.
+Other people are in the same position and support is available.

 At MidKent College, we understand these decisions are tough and studying is demanding.
 That’s why we make it our mission to help you get the most out of your College experience and enable you to reach your full potential, in whatever career you choose.

 Why should I go to College?

 If you live in England, you have to stay in education or training until the age of 18.
 So you either need to join a college or get a job where training included.

 But this doesn’t mean it’s something that you don't get a say in.
 Quite the opposite.
 At College, you can choose to study what interests you and there are a number of options that aren’t available at most schools.